onap/policy-drools-applications/controlloop/common/policy-yaml/README-guard-v2.0.0.md

 * Each guard policy should have at least one limit constraints which define how the guard policy should be enforced.
 * Supported Actors are APPC, MSO, SDNO, SDNR and AOTS.

-This SDK helps build the YAML specification for 1707 ECOMP Control Loop Guard.
+This SDK helps build the YAML specification for 1707 ONAP Control Loop Guard.

 # Create Builder Object

 To begin with, the ControlLoopGuardBuilder.Factory class has static methods that one should use to begin building a Control Loop Guard.
-It will return a [ControlLoopGuardBuilder object](src/main/java/com/att/ecomp/policy/controlloop/policy/guard/builder/ControlLoopGuardBuilder.java) that can then be used to continue to build and define the Control Loop Guard.
+It will return a [ControlLoopGuardBuilder object](src/main/java/org.onap.policy/controlloop/policy/guard/builder/ControlLoopGuardBuilder.java) that can then be used to continue to build and define the Control Loop Guard.

 ```java
 		ControlLoopGuardBuilder builder = ControlLoopGuardBuilder.Factory.buildControlLoopGuard(new Guard());